fibo/.software/README.md

 ### Requirements

-Please note that *.software* supports only Linux, but most of the features should work on many other Unix-like systems, like BSD and Darwin with no or minor modifications.
+Please note that *.software* supports only Linux, but could work on many other Unix-like systems, like BSD and Darwin.
 In order to run, *.software* requires bash, [Tar](#tar), [Gzip](#gzip), [Grep](#grep), [Findutils](#findutils) and [Wget](#wget).
 Other requirements are those needed by software builds: [Make](#make), [gcc](#gcc), etc.

 ### Get it

-Just go to your home dir and clone this repo.
+Just go to your home directory and clone this repository.

 ```bash
 $ cd